Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Qualtrics: quality + metrics

-Sophistication: Portmanteaus feel crafted and intentional, suggesting the same care went into your product.
+Sophistication.
+Portmanteaus feel crafted and intentional, hinting that the same care went into the product.

-Flexibility: They hint at meaning without being literal, allowing you to evolve beyond your initial positioning.
+Flexibility.
+They suggest meaning without being literal, giving you room to evolve beyond your initial positioning.

 Choose source words carefully: